Sekou Doumbouya reacts to joining Lakers after trade from Nets - NewsBreak

 Sekou Doumbouya reacts to joining Lakers after trade from Nets

 Former Detroit Pistons first round pick Sekou Doumbouya sure looks excited after the Los Angeles Lakers gave him a second chance to save his career.
 The Lakers signed Doumbouya to a two-way contract on Tuesday, and the young Frenchman couldn’t contain his excitement to be part of the storied Purple and Gold organization.
-He took to Twitter to share his reaction to the news, simply writing the #LakeShow hashtag.clutchpoints.com
+He took […] The post Sekou Doumbouya reacts to joining Lakers after trade from Nets appeared first on ClutchPoints.www.basketball-addict.com